-A Signature Education Initiative of Duke University
+A signature education initiative of Duke University

-Imagining Food Futures
+Imagining the Future of Food

 The challenges of the present agrifood system are complex and inherently interdisciplinary.
 They require scientific and technological expertise and understanding, as well as complex critical and systems thinking.
 Food, more than most other commodities, is a marker of personal and cultural identity that connects us to complex natural and social ecologies.
 Our choice of food represents our social and cultural values and is not easily shifted.
 As such, a nuanced understanding of the cultural, as well as agricultural, context of food will be needed if we are to change the way we eat.

-Imagining Food Futures takes three interlocking approaches:
+Imagining the Future of Food takes five interlocking approaches:

 - Through an introduction to basic plant ecophysiology, students will examine the growth response and yield of plants in changing climatic conditions.